ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 **3. OLAP Analysis and Results Reporting**

-(1) Use the Saiku analytics tool to create a analysis report using the OLAP cube created in the previous step. **(0.5 points)**
+(1) Use the Saiku Analytics tool to create an analysis report using the OLAP cube created in the previous step. **(0.5 points)**

 (2) Then, create a report to visualize the analysis results with charts (e.g., line chart, pie chart, and bar chart). **(0.5 points)**

 ### **Part2: OLAP analysis with SQL query (Total: 10 points)**
 In Part 1, we focus on how to building a DW&BI application with PostgreSQL and Pentaho using the MOLAP model.
-In part 2, we will utilize a different approach to conduct the OLAP analysis only with PostgreSQL on the start schema.
+In part 2, we will utilize a different approach to conduct the OLAP analysis only with PostgreSQL on the star schema.

 **1. Full Star Join**

 Create a full star join by joining the fact table and dimension tables.

-(1) Please use three differnet syntax for join operation **(1.5 points)**
+(1) Please use three different syntax for join operation **(0.5 points)**

 - WHERE clause, e.g., WHERE T1.id=T2.id
 - INNER JOIN operation, e.g., T1 INNER JOIN T2 ON (T1.id=T2.id)